-When you take LACOSAM with other antiepileptic medicines

-The usual starting dose of LACOSAM is 50 mg twice a day.
+When you use Lacosam with other antiepileptic medicines The usual starting dose of Lacosam is 50 mg twice a day.

 Your doctor may increase your twice daily dose every week by 50 mg.
-This will be until you reach a maintenance dose between 100 mg and 200 mg twice a day.
+This will be until you reach a maintenance dose of between 100 mg and 200 mg twice a day.

-If you weigh 50 kg or more, your doctor may decide to start LACOSAM treatment with a single "loading" dose of 200 mg.
+If you weigh 50 kg or more, your doctor may decide to start Lacosam treatment with a single "loading" dose of 200 mg.
 You would then start your ongoing maintenance dose 12 hours later.